Positive Public Health Effect of Withdrawing Propoxyphene Containing Analgesics in the UK

 because of safety and effectiveness issues.
 See the May 2006 publication of the Drug Information

-propoxyphene there were more than 20 million prescriptions dispensed for the drug in 2008 in US
+concerns with propoxyphene there were more than 20 million prescriptions dispensed for the drug in

-pharmacies according to the Drug Topics list of the top 200 generic drugs for that year.
+2008 in US pharmacies according to the Drug Topics list of the top 200 generic drugs for that

-failing to act on its petition to withdraw all drugs containing propoxyphene gradually from the
+2008, for failing to act on its petition to withdraw all drugs containing propoxyphene gradually

-Anesthetic and Life Support Drugs Advisory Committee and Drug Safety and Risk Management Advisory
+The FDA's Anesthetic and Life Support Drugs Advisory Committee and Drug Safety and Risk

-Committee held a joint meeting January 30, 2009 to discuss the safety and efficacy of propoxyphene
+Management Advisory Committee held a joint meeting January 30, 2009 to discuss the safety and

-combination products.
-The Committee voted 14 to 12 to recommend that the FDA discontinue marketing
+efficacy of propoxyphene combination products.
+The Committee voted 14 to 12 to recommend that the

 To download this article in PDF format, click here